cerner/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/questionnaire-response.md

 _Implementation Notes_

-* When an item is returned with the is-modifiable extension as false, that item cannot be updated.
+* When an item is returned with the is-modifiable extension as false, that item cannot be updated unless the update is passed in without an id.
 * An update should only be preformed directly after a QuestionnaireResponse is retrieved.
 If an item.id is provided from the get operation, it MUST be provided on the subsequent update and must match the item.id returned from the get.

 ### Authorization Types